Dental braces: Fitting procedure

 Orthodontic services may be provided by any licensed dentist trained in orthodontics.
-In North America most orthodontic treatment is done by orthodontists, who are dentists in diagnosis and treatment of malocclusions—malalignments of the teeth, jaws, or both.
+In North America, most orthodontic treatment is done by orthodontists, who are dentists in the diagnosis and treatment of malocclusions—malalignments of the teeth, jaws, or both.
 A dentist must complete 2–3 years of additional post-doctoral training to earn a specialty certificate in orthodontics.
 There are many general practitioners who also provide orthodontic services.

 The first step is to determine whether braces are suitable for the patient.
 The doctor consults with the patient and inspects the teeth visually.
-If braces are appropriate, a records appointment is set up where X-rays, molds, and impressions are made.
+If braces are appropriate, a records appointment is set up where X-rays, moulds, and impressions are made.
 These records are analyzed to determine the problems and the proper course of action.
 The use of digital models is rapidly increasing in the orthodontic industry.
 Digital treatment starts with the creation of a three-dimensional digital model of the patient's arches.
 This model is produced by laser-scanning plaster models created using dental impressions.
 Computer-automated treatment simulation has the ability to automatically separate the gums and teeth from one another and can handle malocclusions well; this software enables clinicians to ensure, in a virtual setting, that the selected treatment will produce the optimal outcome, with minimal user input.